 Hàng Vải is Hanoi’s Bamboo street.

 Also, some streets have changed their trade.
-So today, they are selling confectionery at Hàng Buồm that used to be the Road of Sails.
+So today, they are selling confectionery at Hàng Buồm which used to be the Road of Sails.
 Tricky.

 Oh, by the way, Still, most of the street names start with the word hàng which is the Vietnamese for goods.